 - City staff will review the application for compliance with the relevant bylaws and guidelines.
 If needed, they will advise on necessary revisions.
 Site visits of the property may be required.

-- Once your development permit is approved, contact Building and Inspection Services to help you obtain the necessary permit(s) for construction.
+- Once your development permit is approved, contact staff in Buildings and Inspections to help you obtain the necessary permit(s) for construction.

 - You are ready to build when you receive your building permit.